brettz9/eslint-formatter-badger/README.md

 - `--filteredTypes` - We choose the rule types of interest (in this case, "intrusive" and "vulnerability") as used in our rule map (where we have mapped the rule names to these types).
-- `--noEslintInlineConfig` - 3rd parties may disable rules you wish to check or they may reference rules which your config does not include, causing linting errors.
+- `--noEslintInlineConfig` - 3rd parties may disable rules you wish to check, or they may reference rules which your config does not include, causing linting errors.
 - `--noUseEslintIgnore` - Don't apply our own `.eslintignore` to the explicit list of third party files we are including.
 - `--noUseEslintrc` - We don't want to check the normal hierarchy of `.eslintrc.*` files, as these are used by our and other projects' for their stylstic concerns.
-We instead use `--config` to indicate the rules we wish to be applied.
+We instead use `--eslintConfigPath` to indicate the rules we wish to be applied to our visited files (including dependencies).
 - `--eslintConfigPath` - Indicates the actual rules we want applied to third party files discovered to be used by, or by the dependencies of, the `--file` file passed to `es-file-traverse`.